5 Ways to Lead a Remote Sales Team During a Pandemic

 Can we allow delayed payment for a few months or perhaps create a monthly installment plan instead of requiring payment upfront?

 Succeeding in these tough times requires making some concessions on the elements above.
-For example, perhaps your team may fall short of its quota or experience a reduction in deal size—but if you can keep the new customer acquisitions on plan, would this not be a sacrifice worth making?
+For example, perhaps your remote sales team may fall short of its quota or experience a reduction in deal size—but if you can keep the new customer acquisitions on plan, would this not be a sacrifice worth making?

 4. Increase your remote prospecting

 Building a sales pipeline is going to take more effort than ever before.
+Especially if you are leading a sales team, you have to be ready to manage expectations.

 SDRs will receive more “Nos” and face ghosting.